GregoriM04/random-color-palette/README.md

 1. General Refactoring: I basically reworked the code presented to be a bit more efficient by combining a few functions and rethinking a few features (like copy-feature).
 2. Tooltips: These were added to help users with the two main action buttons, Generate and Save, so they're better used.
 3. Popup feature: I also enhanced the popup option to 'notify' when copying a code and locking it.
+4. Swap color: Using the drag and drop feature.